dogsheep/pocket-to-sqlite/README.md

     $ pocket-to-sqlite fetch pocket.db

+The first time you run this command it will fetch all of your items, and display a progress bar while it does it.

+On subsequent runs it will only fetch new items.

+You can force it to fetch everything from the beginning again using `--all`.
+Use `--silent` to disable the progress bar.

 ## Using with Datasette

 The SQLite database produced by this tool is designed to be browsed using [Datasette](https://datasette.readthedocs.io/).
+Use the [datasette-render-timestamps](https://github.com/simonw/datasette-render-timestamps) plugin to improve the display of the timestamp values.